-Many cities established large minimum lot sizes, growth boundaries, and housing unit caps, which have increased housing prices and excluded certain populations.
-For example, the Town of Atherton is one of the most affluent in the county and was established with a minimum lot size of one acre in 1923.
-Other cities soon followed suit.
-(Moore et al., 2019, p.
-34)
+Beyond the more direct forms of racialized land use, housing, and infrastructure planning and investment strategies and actions above are less obvious but nonetheless damaging land use and housing policies and practices.
+These include common practices by San Mateo County cities of established large minimum lot sizes, growth boundaries, and housing unit caps, which have increased housing prices and excluded certain populations.
+For example, in 1923 the Town of Atherton became one of the first jurisdictions in the county to establish minimum lot sizes (one acre minimum).
+Other cities soon followed suit (Moore et al., 2019, p.
+34).